 - free or subsidised treatment from health care professionals, including obstetricians, doctors and eligible midwives

-- 75% of the Medicare schedule fee if you are a private patient in a public or private hospital — this does not include hospital accommodation, theatre fees or medicines
+- 75% of the Medicare benefit schedule in-hospital services that you receive as a private patient (this does not include hospital accommodation, theatre fees or medicines)

 If you don’t have a Medicare card, you need to apply for one.
 Contact Services Australia to find out how to enrol.

 What is covered by Medicare during pregnancy, birth and early parenthood?

 If you have a Medicare card, your costs during pregnancy and birth will be subsidised by Medicare.
 Your costs and how much Medicare covers, will depend on your choice of care and where you give birth.